Peter-Chou/petmacs/README.md

 # Petmacs

-before you use Petmacs, make sure your emacs version >= 29.1, which tree-sitter is enabled.
+before you use Petmacs, make sure your emacs version >= 29.1 and tree-sitter is enabled.

 ---